Voxco’s Descriptive Research guide helps uncover the how, when, what, and where questions in a research problem

 The descriptive research method is generally carried out through cross-sectional studies.
 A cross-sectional study is a type of observational study that involves gathering information on various variables at the individual level at a given point in time.

-To gain a deeper understanding of the descriptive method of research, let’s consider the following example:
+To gain a deeper understanding of the descriptive method of research, let’s consider the following descriptive design research example:

 They want to start selling shoes for boys of the same age group as well and therefore want to gather information on the kind of shoes boys want to wear.
 They decide to conduct market research & choose the observational method to learn about different shoes boys wear nowadays.